New York City

 The construction of St. John the Divine began in 1892 and still isn't finished.
 It is the largest cathedral in the world and is the mother church of the Episcopal Diocese of New York, as well as the seat of its bishop.
 Inside, you'll find priceless tapestries by Barberini and Mortlake.

 The Brooklyn Museum is one of New York City's largest art museums.
 Specialties include Egyptian antiquities, American art and a wing dedicated to feminist art.
 Don't miss "The Dinner Party" by Judy Chicago, a striking long-term installation featuring plate settings for 39 noteworthy women from history.
+It's right next door to the Brooklyn Botanic Garden; joint admission tickets are available.

 The Museum of the Moving Image in Queens holds the country's largest permanent collection of artifacts related to motion pictures, television and digital media.
 It's an absolute must for film buffs.
 The museum hosts screenings, classes and lectures that are always well attended by area film students.